-Items that increase your basis are: • Money and your adjusted basis in property contributed to the partnership. • Your share of the increase in the
+Items that increase your basis are: • Money and your adjusted basis in property contributed to the partnership. • Your share of the increase in the partnership's liabilities (or your individual liabilities caused by your assumption of partnership liabilities).

-Your share of the increase in the partnership's liabilities (or your individual liabilities caused by your assumption of partnership liabilities).
+- Your share of the partnership's income

+- (including tax-exempt income).

-• Your share of the partnership's income (including tax-exempt income).
+- Your share of the excess of the

-• Your share of the excess of the deductions for depletion over the basis of the property subject to depletion.
+- deductions for depletion over the basis of

-Items that decrease your basis (but not below zero) are:
+- the property subject to depletion.
+Items that decrease your basis (but

-Money and the adjusted basis of property distributed to you.
+- not below zero) are:Money and the adjusted basis of

+- property distributed to you.